supervinneh/BetterKnucklesInteractions/README.md

 ### Improved input reading
 At the time of making this library the knuckles controllers had the floating point inputs of individual fingers hidden in the endless stream of SteamVR code.
 This part is designed to make it easier to read out these values.
-(Shoutout and credits to [MayBeTall](https://github.com/MayBeTall/MayBeKnuckles) for putting in the basic work for gesture recognition.
+(Shoutout and credits to [MayBeTall](https://github.com/MayBeTall/MayBeKnuckles) for putting in the basic work for gesture recognition).

 ### Gesture recognition
 I've made a tool which allows any user to easily create gestures and save them.
 In editor you can also couple these gestures to functionality in a Start-Update-Exit function based system.